 Baptisia australis3-4' x same.
 An early summer stand-out with vibrant blue lupine-like flowers.
-Native pollinator plant.
 Nitrogen-fixing legume transfers nitrogen from the air to the soil where it can be absorbed by neighboring plants.

 Has a bushy habit and shrub-like structure once mature.
 Seed pods turn black in fall, adding interest to the autumn landscape.
 Will develop an extensive root system, good for holding slopes to prevent erosion.

 Plant 3' apart in full sun and well-drained acid soil.
+Native to eastern and central North America.
 Z3. (bare-root crowns)

 692 Blue False Indigo ** Small & Light shipping